LeeHounshell/BatBot/README.md

  This project also includes a modified version of BlueDot by Martin O'Hanlon.
 You can find BlueDot here: https://github.com/martinohanlon/BlueDot

  The Elegoo Arduino Robot Car is programmed in 'C' and uses Serial over USB communication.
 It acts like a 'slave' for the Jetson Nano, carrying out mostly low-level tasks and reporting back.
 The Arduino and Nano communicate via the Serial cable connecting them.
+Note that when any object gets closer than 10cm to the distance sensor, the robot automatically stops.

 ## The BatBot